 Serra’s servant Vergerano dies during the attack

-As the first shot was heard, Serra’s servant, José María Vergerano, reached Fr.
-Serra in his hut.
+As the first shot was heard, Serra’s servant, José María Vergerano, reached Father Serra in his hut.
 His neck had been pierced by an arrow and he was completely covered in blood.
 Father Serra had just the time to absolve him.
 Vergerano passed away before Serra’s eyes, lying on the ground and bathed in his blood.
 Three Kumeyaay were killed during the attack and a number were wounded.
 Two of them would later die from the wounds.
 Father Vizcaíno, the blacksmith Chacón, and a Christian Indian from San Ignacio were also injured although not seriously.

 The Spaniards erect a stockade on Presidio Hill